NiveditaSureshK/Sales-Analysis-DB-MSExcel/README.md

 A historical dataset with 1000,000 rows and 13 columns spanning 8 years.
 Data is stored in a single table.

 ## Analyses derived from the dataset
-- Analysis of orders shipped within seven days, within one month, and after 30 days of placing the order
+- Analysis of orders shipped within seven days, within one month, and after 30 days of placing the order.

    <p align="center"><img width="120" alt="orderanalysis" src="https://user-images.githubusercontent.com/71536311/192024449-3184c7d2-8dbc-46bd-b531-e8c9f68d9ee3.png">
 </p>